Are you tired of dealing with worn-out parts and costly repairs? Look no further than laser cladding!

 Picks after laser cladding

-The gas turbine is often damaged due to its working under the high-temperature condition of 1300℃.
+The gas turbine is also prone to damage due to its exposure to high temperatures of up to 1300℃.

 Laser cladding of motor rotor shaft